lifegoodbitamihka/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, this translates to writing clean, readable, and maintainable code that solves problems effectively without unnecessary complexity.
 Strive for elegance in your solutions, constantly refactor for clarity, and remember that tomorrow's you (or another developer) will thank you for it."

 In essence, focus on creating concise, well-structured programs that are easy to understand and modify.
 This approach not only saves time and effort in the long run but also minimizes bugs and enhances collaboration among programmers.

+# 2024-02-08
+- Today's programming wisdom: "Code is read far more often than it is written.
+Strive for clarity and simplicity in your code to make it easily understandable and maintainable by others, and by your future self."

+This principle emphasizes the importance of writing clean, readable, and well-structured code rather than focusing solely on getting it to work.
+It reminds us that in the long run, maintainability and collaboration are key aspects of software development, which can be significantly improved through clear coding practices.